If you follow investing news or talk to other investors, you’ve probably heard talk about derivatives like options or futures.

 In reality, most investors will sell their futures contracts or pay the seller of the contract to close the position before their expiration date to avoid the obligation to purchase and receive a delivery of a commodity, whether it be corn, oil, or cattle.

-A swap is a relatively complex derivative which lets two parties exchange either the cash flows or the liabilities produced by a security.
 For example, two people who hold different bonds may use a swap to continue holding the same bond, but to exchange the interest payments that they receive.
 This lets organizations trade based on the interest rate of different liabilities or securities.
 It also lets them exchange the credit risk for instruments like loans.

 Swaps are rarely used by everyday investors.
 They’re largely traded on over-the-counter (OTC) markets and are mostly used by institutions that want to hedge their risks.

 Why Do Companies and Investors Use Derivatives?